paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 ### Statutory Notes

 #### Codification
-Section was formerly classified to section 403–5b of chapter 15 of this title prior to editorial reclassification and renumbering in chapter 44 of this title.
+Section was formerly classified to [section 403–5b of this title](./chapter-015-national-security.md#section-403-5b) prior to editorial reclassification and renumbering as this section.

 #### Prior Provisions
 A prior section 105B of act July 26, 1947, ch.
 343, title I, as added Pub.
 L. 106–120, title V, § 501(a)(1), Dec.
 3, 1999, 113 Stat.
 1616, which related to protection of operational files of the National Imagery and Mapping Agency, was renumbered by subsequent acts and transferred.
 See [section 3142 of this title](./chapter-044-national-security.md#section-3142).